Spookies: Production

 Spookies started out as a feature film entitled Twisted Souls, written and produced by Frank Farel, Brendan Faulkner and Thomas Doran and directed by Faulkner and Doran.
 Principal photography for the film began at the Jay Estate in Rye, New York in late summer of 1984 and finished in October of that same year.
-Twisted Souls was being edited when creative and legal issues between the producers and the financial backer prevented final post production work (final editing, scoring, post-effects, etc.) from being carried out.
+Twisted Souls was being edited when creative and legal issues between the producers and the financial backer, Michael Lee (founder of UK-based home video distributor Vipco), prevented final post production work (editing, scoring, effects, etc.) from being carried out.

 The original Twisted Souls footage directed by Faulkner and Doran consists of all the travelers who arrive in two cars and all the monsters and effects they encounter within the house.
-The monsters include: the demon Ouija girl, the muck men, the spider woman, the snake demons, the hallway demon, the Grim Reaper and the first set of zombies seen outside earlier on in the film.
+The monsters include: the demon Ouija girl, the muck men, the spider woman, the snake demons, the hallway demon, the Grim Reaper, and the first set of zombies seen outside earlier on in the film.

-In 1985, the financial backer of Twisted Souls hired Eugenie Joseph to direct more footage, which was pieced together with the finished footage from Twisted Souls to create Spookies.
-The added scenes, written by Ann Burgund (under the name Joseph Burgund), feature an entirely different cast and include all the footage of the boy looking for his birthday party, the man in the tree, the cat-man, the old magician, the girl in the coffin, zombies (at the end of the film), the witch in the basement/cave and the little blue boy.
+In 1985, Lee hired Eugenie Joseph to direct more footage, which was pieced together with the finished footage from Twisted Souls to create Spookies.
+The added scenes, written by Ann Burgund (under the name Joseph Burgund), feature an entirely different cast of characters, including Billy, the drifter, the werecat, Kreon, Isabelle, zombies (at the end of the film), the witch in the basement/cave and Korda.
+The film originally had a scene with Joe Niola playing a tramp named Jakey, sitting on a tombstone and talking to an imaginary friend, but it was cut and replaced with the Billy scene.
+Brian O'Hara was hired by Lee to create flatulence sound effects for the muck men, which Farel, Faulkner, Doran and the rest of the production crew disliked.

-The creature effects were created by Gabe Bartalos, Arnold Gargulio, Jennifer Aspinall, John Dods, and others helping in various capacities.
+The creature and makeup effects were created by Gabe Bartalos, Arnold Gargulio, Jennifer Aspinall, Al Magliochetti, John Dods, Vincent Guastini, and others helping in various capacities.
+Richard Corben painted the cover art for the film.